 How CTE Can Help You

-The Distributed Learning team at the Center for Teaching Excellence provides all who teach at the UofSC with comprehensive resources and effective pedagogical practices to design, develop, and implement high quality distributed learning courses.
+The Distributed Learning team at the Center for Teaching Excellence provides all who teach at the USC with comprehensive resources and effective pedagogical practices to design, develop, and implement high-quality distributed learning courses.

 Support is available for: